Go to the Sitemap Page

 Will there be other opportunities for recreation during the construction period?

-Will the temporary facility have air conditioning?
+Will the Palmer Field Temporary Facility have air conditioning?

 Yes, the temporary facility will be heated and air conditioned.